Fuzzy match strings in x to strings in y using optimized string

 Details

-If multiple strings in y are tied for the minimum osa distances with a
+If multiple strings in y are tied for the minimum OSA distance from a

-string in x, then all of their indices are included in the return value.
+string in x, all of their indices are included in the return value.

 Examples